Planar graphs without normally adjacent short cycles: Proof of

-Suppose that $g$ is a $5$-face.
-Since every $8^{-}$-cycle has no chord, there are only four cases (up to symmetry) for the local structures, see \autoref{5-8}.
-Since there is no $5^{-}$-cycle normally adjacent to an $8^{-}$-cycle, the first case will not occur.
+Suppose that $f$ and $g$ are $5$-faces.
+Since every $8^{-}$-cycle has no chord, there are only four cases (up to symmetry) for the local structures (see \autoref{5-8}).
+Since there are no normally adjacent $5$-cycles, the first case will not appear.
 For the other three cases, we first assume that $x$ is an internal vertex.
 Since every internal vertex has degree at least three, $x$ has a neighbor $x'$ other than $w_{2}$ and $y$.
-It is observed that $x$ is on a $9^{-}$-cycle $\mathcal{O}_{x}$ not containing $w_{3}$.
-If $x'$ is on $\mathcal{O}_{x}$, then $xx'$ is a chord of $\mathcal{O}_{x}$, but this contradicts \autoref{3-8}; if $x'$ is not on $\mathcal{O}_{x}$, then $\mathcal{O}_{x}$ is a separating $9^{-}$-cycle, this contradicts \autoref{LT}\ref{Le}.
+It is observed that $x$ is on a $6^{-}$-cycle $\mathcal{O}_{x}$ not containing $w_{3}$.
+If $x'$ is on $\mathcal{O}_{x}$, then $xx'$ is a chord of $\mathcal{O}_{x}$, but this contradicts \autoref{3-8}; if $x'$ is not on $\mathcal{O}_{x}$, then $\mathcal{O}_{x}$ is a separating $6^{-}$-cycle, this contradicts \autoref{LT}\ref{Le}.
 So we may assume that $x$ is on the outer cycle.
 In the second and third cases, $w_{3}$ is a $2$-vertex, so it is on the outer cycle, and $g$ must be the outer face.
-In the fourth case, by the symmetry of $x$ and $z$, $z$ is on the outer cycle, and $g$ is the outer face.
-Therefore, $g$ is the outer face in the last three cases, and there is an internal vertex on $f$ having a neighbor not on $g$, and then there is a separating $9^{-}$-cycle containing $w_{2}xy$, a contradiction. \end{proof}
+In the fourth case, by the symmetry of $x$ and $z$, we have that $z$ is on the outer cycle, and $g$ is the outer face.
+Therefore, $g$ is the outer face in the last three cases, and there is an internal vertex on $f$ having a neighbor not on $g$, and then there is a separating $6^{-}$-cycle containing $w_{2}xy$, a contradiction. \end{proof}